395t/review-assignments/_summaries/sutskever2013on_2.md

 - Graphical depiction of the difference:
 <img width="500px" src="sutskever2013on_2c.png"/>
 NAG is "more stable", making it more tolerant to larger momentum constants.
-- Theoretical relationship: (1) when the learning rate is sufficiently small, CM and NAG are equivalent; (2) when the learning rate is relatively large; NAG has a smaller effective momentum size for high-curvature eigen-directions, preventing oscillations/divergence.
+- Theoretical relationship: (1) when the learning rate is sufficiently small, CM and NAG are equivalent; (2) when the learning rate is relatively large; NAG has a smaller effective momentum size, preventing oscillations/divergence.

 # Experiments on Deep Autoencoders
 - Task: train 3 autoencoders from Hinton & Salakhutdinov (2006)
 - Models: DNN's of 7-11 layers, sigmoid non-linearity, sparse random initializations (SI), and scheduled momentum update from Nesterov (1983).
 - Effect of momentum: NAG usually outperforms CM, especially with higher momentum, and is competitive with contemporaneous HF results.
 - Effect of initializations: Super sensitive to SI scale factor; values of <1 or >3 did not produce sensible results.

+# Discussion of momentum scheduling
+- Convergence theory predicts that momentum helps in early stages, but not in final stages
+- This is consistent with what the authors observe empirically: it was helpful to reduce mu during the final updates, but not necessarily when they observed decreasing error
+- Speculative explanation: large values of mu push the solution along flat directions toward better local minima (which first-order methods wouldn't reach); however because these regions are flat, the error doesn't decrease much.
+Reducing mu too early may preclude this nonetheless crucial progress toward better local minima.

 # Experiments on RNNs
 - They use an RNN called an Echo-State Network: the hidden-to-output matrix is learned from data, while the remaining parameters are initialized from a distribution then fixed